dbernaciak/bayes-crm/README.md

 ## NBViewer
 [![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.org/github/dbernaciak/bayes-crm/tree/main/notebooks/)

+## Cloning the repository
+This project uses [uv](https://docs.astral.sh/uv/getting-started/) as the dependency manager.
+To get started type ```uv sync``` to create a virtual environment with all dependencies installed.

 ## Kaggle
 In order to run the notebooks on Kaggle, you need to:
 * sign in to Kaggle